tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ## Bracers

-Bracers occupy the same chakra as magic melee weapons.
+Bracers occupy the same type as magic melee weapon in terms of bonuses.

 Monks get magic-weapon style powers from magical bracers.
 A monk wearing magical bracers can't use a magical melee weapon at the same time.